Frequently Asked Questions

 The most common gear transmission in Italy is manual.
 You can also find automatic cars but you may need to book it in advance.

-Train: trains operate regularly between Venice to Bozen/Bolzano in the Dolomites.
-You can also travel by train from Milan, Verona, Innsbruck (www.trenitalia.com).
+Trains operate regularly between Venice to Bozen/Bolzano.
+You can also travel by train from Milan, Verona, Innsbruck (www.trenitalia.com) to Bolzano.

-Bus: there are a few bus companies operating from the main cities to the Dolomites:
+Bus: there are a few bus companies operating from the main cities to the Dolomites, see below:

 Daily services from Venice Airport & Venice Mestre train station to Cortina.

-Daily services from Cortina to Alta Badia (from July to September)
+Daily services from Cortina to Alta Badia (from July to September, see below)

 Daily services from Venice Airport & Venice Mestre train station to Cortina